TreeHouse Foods (NYSE:THS) Updates Q3 2021 Earnings Guidance

-TreeHouse Foods (NYSE:THS) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
+TreeHouse Foods (NYSE:THS) updated its third quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.450-$0.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.900.
 The company issued revenue guidance of $1.05 billion-$1.16 billion, compared to the consensus revenue estimate of $1.12 billion.TreeHouse Foods also updated its FY 2021 guidance to $2.000-$2.500 EPS.

+A number of brokerages recently issued reports on THS.
+Credit Suisse Group cut their price objective on TreeHouse Foods from $50.00 to $40.00 and set a neutral rating for the company in a research report on Friday, August 6th.
+Zacks Investment Research downgraded TreeHouse Foods from a hold rating to a strong sell rating and set a $33.00 price objective for the company. in a research report on Tuesday.
+One investment analyst has rated the stock with a sell rating and six have given a hold rating to the company’s stock.
+TreeHouse Foods currently has an average rating of Hold and an average target price of $44.83.

 About TreeHouse Foods